Ritesh-K-G/Eventia/README.md

 2. Make sure you have Node.Js installed.
 3. You can run the project by opening the index file on localhost.

-- Alternatively, you can access the live version of Artrise at https://eventsia.netlify.app/
+- Alternatively, you can access the live version of Eventia at https://eventsia.netlify.app/

 ## Contributing